mgimenez/sumfiles/README.md

 ```sh
 FILE="A.txt" npm run start
 ```
-You can change the FILE value.# sumfiles
+You can change the FILE value